steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-uihostingcontroller-swiftui.md

 }
 ```

-Dynamic subclassing is quite simple - InterposeKit just adds a lot of error checking and convenience API to help you make fewer mistakes.
+Dynamic subclassing isn't very tricky, but the challenge is to write it in a way where it fails gracefully if the private API we modify here is changed.
+InterposeKit adds a lot of error handling, next to a convenient API so you make fewer mistakes and have a more stable app.
 It will throw an error if the selection no longer exists or has a different type than the one you expect.

-We can achieve the same using built-in methods:
+We can achieve something similar using built-in methods:

 ```swift
 extension UIHostingController {